-- 4.1 The application is for the installation of a containerised biomass boiler.
-The boiler is proposed to be located to the north of the sports centre, along the boundary of the car park.
-The proposed boiler location is screened from most areas outside the site. - 4.2 The biomass boiler is containerised for a number of reasons which will be detailed throughout the report.
-The containerised biomass boiler has been clad in timber to provide a more aesthetic appearance, alternative cladding can be used should the location require.
+- 4.1 The application is for the installation of a containerised biomass boiler system.
+The biomass boiler is containerised for a number of reasons which will be detailed throughout the report.
+The containerised biomass boiler has been clad in timber to provide a more aesthetically pleasing appearance, alternative cladding can be used should the Local Authority require.
 The boiler is containerised to allow for the ease of installation for the customer without the requirement of costly construction works.
 The container includes an area to store the wood pellets reducing the need for further storage areas.
-Due to the standardised form the boilers have been developed within, the installation is carried out within a limited timescale with minimal disruption to the day to day operations of the business and its setting. - 4.3 A Shade Greener's business model has been developed using standard installations to ensure the customer benefits from the maximum saving possible and the company can continue to provide this service to a maximum number of suitable businesses.
-Although the units are standard the sites are carefully chosen taking into account local planning policy and planning issues and the positioning of the unit within the site is placed where it causes minimum harm and visual intrusion. - 4.4 Due to the variety of elements required to install the biomass boiler, from its development requiring heating engineers, electricians, joiners, CAD technicians, surveyors to its installation requiring ground workers, delivery drivers and engineers, the biomass initiative developed by A Shade Greener provides job creation on a wide and varied scale.
-The job creation will be delivered across the north of England within a variety of different disciplines. - 4.5 It is estimated that the reduction in fuel costs created by the biomass boilers will be a minimum of 50% savings.
+Due to the standardised form the boilers have been developed within, the installation is carried out within a limited timescale with minimal disruption to the day to day operations of the business and its setting.
+The pipework required to attach the boiler to the building will be run over a short distance over ground through a small opening created in the wall at low level. - 4.2 A Shade Greener's business model has been developed using standard installations to ensure the customer benefits from the maximum saving possible and the company can continue to provide this service to a maximum number of suitable businesses.
+Although the units are standard the sites are carefully chosen taking into account local planning policy and planning issues and the positioning of the unit within the site is placed where it causes minimum harm and visual intrusion. - 4.3 Due to the variety of elements required to install the biomass boiler, from its development requiring heating engineers, electricians, joiners, CAD technicians, surveyors to its installation requiring ground workers, delivery drivers and engineers, the biomass initiative developed by A Shade Greener provides job creation on a wide and varied scale. - 4.4 It is estimated that the reduction in fuel costs created by the biomass boilers will be a minimum of 50% savings.
 This will be a significant saving for most business over the lifetime of the boiler.
 This assists local businesses creating additional inward financial investment, which within the current economic climate will help a great number of small local businesses remain.
-In addition further savings are made to the customer as there is no requirement to pay the Climate Change Levy, the tax on energy products for use as fuels for lighting, heating and power by business consumers. - 4.6 As previously mentioned A Shade Greener install the boiler free of charge with 20 years maintenance at no cost to the customer.
+In addition further savings are made to the customer as there is no requirement to pay the Climate Change Levy, the tax on energy products for use as fuels for lighting, heating and power by business consumers. - 4.5 As previously mentioned A Shade Greener install the boiler free of charge with 20 years maintenance at no cost to the customer.
 In the current climate many businesses struggle to find the capital to pay the £200k the boiler would cost should they purchase one on the open market.
 This is a considerable amount of investment being made into the local economy by A Shade Greener to enable businesses to reduce their carbon footprint by utilising the carbon neutral source of heat.